-Entry to the Sixth Form depends on the achievement of five Grade 4 GCSEs.
-However, this general entry criteria needs to be matched against the more specific subject entry criteria as set out on the previous page.
-It is these hurdles that tend to present by far the more rigorous challenge.
+Entry to the Sixth Form depends on the achievement of five Grade 4 GCSEs including English and Maths.
+However, this general entry criteria needs to be matched against the more specific subject entry criteria.

-In practice, the majority of our students achieve a 7 or better at GCSE in the subjects that they continue on to do at A Level (and a decent pass in any subjects they take up as a BTEC).
+In practice, the majority of our students achieve a 7 or better at GCSE in the subjects that they continue on to do at A Level (and a good pass in any subjects they take up as a BTEC).